Obarun/66/doc/66-state.md

 state [ -h ] [ -n ] [ -f field,... ] service
 ```

 This command displays the contents of the service's *state* file.
-This file are used internally by the `66` program to know runtime *service* information.
+This file is used internally by the `66` program to know runtime *service* information.

 ## Options